 - Healthy fats: olive oil, avocado oil, coconut oil, flaxseed oil, walnut oil

 Gluten is a protein found in wheat, rye, barley, and all foods made from these grains.
-According to the American Diabetes Association, 10 percent of those with type 1 diabetes also have celiac disease.

 Foods that are healthy for vegetarians and vegans with diabetes include:

 While a vegetarian or vegan eating style can be a healthy option, it’s important to plan meals carefully so you don’t miss out on vital nutrients.